petrutoader/bald-knex/README.md

 You can set behavior for each method in the manager to add functionality before and after the execution of the query:

 ```
-userManager.create.before = ->
+userManager.create.before = (values, next) ->
-  console.log 'This will be executed before creating a user.'
+  console.log 'This will be executed before creating a user.
+You can manipulate values here.'

+  # next() can be called without any arguments if you do not want to modify the values
+  next(values)

 userManager.create.after = ->
   console.log 'This will be executed after creating a user.'